backprop64/slurm_directory_search/README.md

-# Parallelize directory search using Slurm
+## Parallelize searching a large directory for files containing specific keywords using slurm

-Parallelize the heck out of finding every file that contains specified keyword(s) in a large nested directory with slurm. this codebase assumes you have a file directory on a system with slurm, and miniconda/anaconda
+Parallelize the heck out of finding every file that contains specified keyword(s) in a large nested directory with slurm. this codebase assumes you have a file directory on a system with slurm, and miniconda/anaconda.
+It basically splits up the directory tree into sub trees, and searches each sub tree with a seperate slurm job; tested on big data (large nested file directory with lots of files)

 ---

-## How to Use This Codebase
+### How to Use This Codebase

 Create a Conda environment for this project, clone the codebase, and install the requirements: